Last reviewed on 8 August 2022

 As Deborah Alsina MBE, Chief Executive of Independent Age and Chair of the Campaign to End Loneliness, says, “Even before COVID-19, millions of people in the UK were experiencing loneliness.
 The lockdown, while necessary, has exacerbated this problem, particularly for older people, who are more likely to live alone, and less likely to be internet users.”

 But loneliness and isolation don’t just affect older people.
-Recent research by What Works Wellbeing revealed that young adults (aged 18-30) are also at greater risk of loneliness during the pandemic and our own survey with Partnership for Young London showed that many young people rarely left the house during the first lockdown.
+Research by What Works Wellbeing in 2020 revealed that young adults (aged 18-30) were also at greater risk of loneliness during the pandemic.

 You might find it useful to follow these five steps to improve your overall mental wellbeing:

 You can find out more in our article about five ways to good mental wellbeing.
 If you’re feeling anxious, stressed, low or you’re having trouble sleeping, you might find our self-assessment tool useful.

 This blog by the Campaign to End Loneliness provides useful guidance for older people on what to do if you’re feeling lonely due to COVID-19.
 For younger people, the YoungMinds website contains lots of great resources, including tips on coping with loneliness and a blog about dealing with down days in self-isolation.
-If you’re a student, check out this article on the Student Space website.
+If you’re at university, check out this article on the Student Space website.

 Useful websites and helplines